AutoNFS: Automatic Neural Feature Selection: The proposed model

 \section{The proposed model}

-In this section we introduce \ours{}, a neural network approach for automatic selection of features, which are relevant for a given machine learning task.
+In this section, we introduce \ours{}, a neural network approach for automatic selection of features, which are relevant for a given machine learning task.
 First, we give a brief overview of \ours{}.
 Next, we describe its main building blocks.
-Finally, we summarize the training algorithm and inference phase.
-We conclude this section with a discussion of \ours{}.
+Finally, we summarize the training algorithm and the inference phase.